lluis-fontbote/lluis-fontbote/README.md

 - 👋 Hi, I’m @lluis-fontbote
 - 👀 I’m interested in web development.
-- 🌱 I’m currently learning PHP (vanilla and on Laravel), JS (vanilla and on Vue) and Docker.
+- 🌱 I’m currently learning PHP (vanilla and Laravel), JS (vanilla and Vue) and Docker.
 - 📫 You can reach me on lluis.fontbote@outlook.com or on www.linkedin.com/in/lluis-fontbote
 .